Comparison of stable, beta, and development versions

 If there is a beta version or release candidate currently available, it can be found on the download page.

 Development builds from MuseScore's master branch are intended for testers only, and should not be used otherwise.
 They may come several times a day, but may be more or less frequent, depending on how often there are changes to the code.
 Development builds are created automatically, so you may be the first human to test a particular build.
 Occasionally, even basic functionality may be broken.

-To obtain the latest development build, see:
+To obtain the latest development build, see: Development builds

-At times there also development builds of a non-master branches, like currently for the 2.3 branch.
+At times there also development builds of a non-master branches, like recently for the 2.3 branch.
 These are supposed to be previews of what will or may become the next minor release.
 You get them from the places mentioned above, just make sure not to take those with "master" in their name.